Let's Do Structure and Interpretation of Computer Programs (SICP)

 This is something else I only know from reading TAOCP vol 2 section 4 which has a very long analysis of Euclid's algorithm.

 Ex.
 1.20 chapter 4 extensively covers this.
-Applicative-order all parameters are evaluated before being applied and normal-order is known as 'lazy' eval where nothing is evaluated until needed.
+Applicative-order all parameters are evaluated before being applied and normal-order is known as a form of 'lazy' eval where nothing is evaluated until needed.
 This results in a ton of normal-order remainder operations that I gave up counting after 8 whereas applicative-order is only 4 remainder ops.
+In a modern lazy eval language the problems of normal-order copying everything around are fixed by having parameters stored in a single location in memory so when they are applied as arguments to a procedure and copied only the value is copied as the parameter needs to be evaluated only once.

 SICP 1.2.6